harsh20k/Coin-aws/notes/report.md

 ---

 ## 3. Security — How Data Is Protected, Where It Isn't, and What Could Be Done

-Security in coinBaby isn't a single feature — it's a set of choices made at each layer of the stack.
-Some of those choices are solid.
-Some are deliberate compromises for a project of this scope.
-And a few are genuine gaps that would need addressing before this ran in production.

-Let's go through each layer honestly.

----

 ### What is actually protected